Anti-austerity movement in Spain: 20 May

 According to Britain's The Guardian, "tens of thousands" had camped out in Madrid and throughout the country on the night of 19–20 May.

-At 10:00 AM United Left appealed the Electoral Board's decision to ban the protests before Spain's Supreme Court.
+At 10:00 a.m.
+United Left appealed the Electoral Board's decision to ban the protests before Spain's Supreme Court.
 Hours later, the State Prosecution presented its arguments to the court.

 Appeal before the Supreme Court

 Spain's public broadcaster, RTVE, reported that the State Prosecutor upheld the decision taken by the Central Electoral Board to ban the rallies.
 Meanwhile, the police announced that they had been given instructions not to dissolve the crowd at Puerta del Sol provided that there was no disturbance of the peace.

 Appeal before the Tribunal Constitucional

 RTVE later reported that the country's Constitutional Court had been deliberating since 7:30 p.m. whether to review an appeal against the decision of the Central Electoral Board.
 At 10:08 p.m., RTVE reported that the Constitutional Court had rejected the appeal on the formality that the appellant had not appealed first to the Supreme Court.

 At 10:47 p.m.
 United Left announced it would appeal the Supreme Court's decision before the Tribunal Constitucional.
 They had until midnight.

 At around 11:00 p.m., some 16,000 (according to the police) to 19,000 (according to RTVE) people were gathered at and around Puerta del Sol.